r-devel/r-project-web/md/conferences/index.md

 title: Conferences
 ---

 **News**: There is no useR! conference planned for 2023, the conference series will resume in 2024.
-Meanwhile, the R Foundation have endorsed a set of bridging events: so far we have confirmed 1-day meetings in Basel and San Francisco on July 21.
-More information will be shared in due course.
+Meanwhile, the R Foundation have endorsed a series of bridging events: useR!
+Regional 2023.
+See the [Special Events](#special-events) section for more information.

 ------------